tallpants/spotimotion/README.md

-#Spotimotion
+# Spotimotion

-Detect the emotion of a human face in an image and generate a Spotify playlist based on that emotion.
+Detect the emotion of a human face in an image and find a Spotify playlist based on that emotion.

 ## Installation